 When it comes to the technicalities of hosting WordPress powered websites, everyone knows about Apache and NGINX web server, two of the most popular server software out there.

-Powering 45.2% of all websites, Apache still dominates the server market.
+Powering 45.2% of all websites, Apache web server still dominates the server market.
 The LAMP (Linux, Apache, MySQL, and PHP) stack is famous for flexibility and performance.
 In fact, for a vast number of developers, this is THE development stack of choice.

 What is NGINX?

-Released in late 2002, NGINX was developed to “serve the needs of the new millennium”.
+Released in late 2002, NGINX web server was developed to “serve the needs of the new millennium”.
 Igor Sysoev, its founder, initiated the project to focus on high concurrency, high performance, and low memory usage.
 Originally created for the Russian web portal, Rambler, it was adopted by many high traffic sites because of its rock-solid performance.

 NGINX was created to solve the C10k, a real-world problem to handle a large number of visitors at the same time.
 C10k is a serious challenge that refers to a server handling ten thousand concurrent connections.

 NGINX is a highly optimized, very light and fast web server built for sustained performance under increasing stress (number of request and number of concurrent users).
 Considering the advantages, it comes as no surprise that a number of WordPress powered websites are moving towards NGINX hosting.